SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

 Animation Menu
 ==============

-The animation menu is a sub-menu found on the Legend Menu.
+The animation menu is a sub-menu found on the ``legend menu``.
-However over the cells for more information.
+Hover over the cells for more information.

 Animation of Displacment/Mode Shapes (Animate Scale)
 ----------------------------------------------------